xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

 You can execute an automation test without launching Katalon Studio by using command-line mode execution.

 > Prerequisites:
 > * Katalon Runtime Engine installed.
-You can download Katalon Runtime Engine here: [Katalon](https://www.katalon.com/all-products/).
+You can download Katalon Runtime Engine here: [Katalon products](https://www.katalon.com/all-products/).
 > * A Katalon Runtime Engine License.
-To learn more about activating license, you can refer to this document: [Katalon license](https://docs.katalon.com/katalon-studio/docs/license.html).
+To learn more about activating your license, you can refer to this document: [Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-trial-license).

 >
 > Katalon Studio only supports **Chrome, Firefox, and Remote** options for console mode execution using the **Linux** version.
 >
-> From version 7.9.0 onwards, you can change default JRE 8 to higher versions in console mode.
-You can refer to this document for further detail: [Run tests with another JRE in the command line](https://docs.katalon.com/katalon-studio/how-to-guides/set-new-default-JRE.html#use-the-newly-added-jre-in-a-test-project).
+> From version 7.9.0 onwards, you can upgrade the default JRE 8 to higher versions in console mode.
+You can refer to this document for further details: [Run tests with another JRE in the command line](https://docs.katalon.com/katalon-studio/how-to-guides/set-new-default-JRE.html#use-the-newly-added-jre-in-a-test-project).

 ## Execute Katalon Studio in console mode

 > The Katalon launcher (`katalon.exe`) is replaced by `katalonc.exe`.

 1. Open the command prompt and navigate to the folder of your Katalon Studio build: `katalonc.exe` (Windows), Applications folder (Mac OS), or `katalonc` (Linux) file.
-2. Enter the following syntax to execute the automation test:
+2. Enter the following syntax to execute your test:

     **Windows:**